Red Cross seeks Syria ceasefires; more than 100 killed

 Security forces killed at least 100 people in attacks on Homs and raids on villages and towns in the province of Idlib near Turkey, the Local Coordination Committees said.

-Ten children and three women were among the dead, the opposition activists' organization, which documents what it describes as killings and human rights abuses by security forces, said in a statement.
+Ten children and three women were among the dead, the opposition activists' organisation, which documents what it describes as killings and human rights abuses by security forces, said in a statement.

 In Damascus, security forces opened fire on demonstrators overnight, wounding at least four, activists said.
 Violence has hit the capital over the past week, undermining Assad's assertion that the 11-month-old uprising against his rule is limited to the provinces and the work of saboteurs.